 Informal Complaint Resolution

-After reviewing the investigative report, the complainant may opt for an informal resolution to the case by informing the investigator, the Office of Student Life, or the EEO and Title IX Coordinator.
-Participation in the informal process does not require face to face interaction between the complainant and respondent.
-At any time prior to a hearing the respondent may claim responsibility for the alleged sexual and gender-based misconduct.
+After reviewing the investigative report, the complainant may opt for an informal resolution to the case by informing the investigator, the Office of Student Life, or the Director of Equal Opportunity and Title IX.
+Participation in the informal process does not require face-to-face interaction between the complainant and respondent.
+At any time prior to a hearing, the respondent may claim responsibility for the alleged sexual and gender-based misconduct.
 In either situation, the Vice Provost for Student Life & Dean of Students, appropriate administrator, or designee, will propose a resolution and sanctions to the complainant and respondent.

 Formal Complaint Resolution